 Making an Impact

-We are proud to say that our efforts in Ghana have already made a marked improvement the detection and diagnosis of tuberculosis.
+We are proud to say that our efforts in Ghana already greatly contributed to the detection and diagnosis of tuberculosis.
 More than 60,000 people have been screened and the cost of detecting active TB cases has reduced significantly.